svgeesus/EuroMPE/Duophonic/Power.md

 ## Digital and Analog 0V

 Module uses two ribbon cables.
 0V on one is treated as digital ground, and +5V on that cable powers digital circuits.
-0V on the other is treated as analog ground, with +12 and -12 powering op-amps.
+0V on the other is treated as analog ground, with +12 and -12 powering op-amps and secondary voltage regulators.
-This means the connection between them occurs at the PSU busboard.
+This means the connection between digital and analog occurs at the PSU busboard.
 This should reduce digital return currents on analog ground.
+However, digital 0V to SPI DAC meets analog 0V unless isolator is used.

 ## DAC power